 Much like Ballaro, Capo is a lively food market.
 As soon as we entered the narrow streets, we were welcomed with the aromas of cooking food—first the fryers and then the carts selling sfincione, a pizza-like Sicilian street food made with onions and delicious aged cheese.

 Then there were the food stalls hawking everything under the sun.
 A bounty of sundried tomatoes was offered for the tasting alongside bright red peppers of unknown spiciness.
 Cacti, tropical fruits, and other produce we’d never seen before sat nearby.
 These Sicilian markets are a dream for people who love colors and new flavors.

-Intermixed with the fresh food stalls, we found plenty of cooks ready to help us try more street food or something a little bit fresher from one of the merchants a few doors down.
+Intermixed with the fresh food stalls, we found plenty of cooks ready to help us try more street food or something a little bit fresher from one of the merchants nearby.
 Just see if you can resist the piping hot arancini or calamari flash-fried nearly straight from the ocean.

 All three Palermo markets are busy places.
 People are often close together, jostling each other to talk to merchants, make purchases, and get out of the way of passing mopeds.
 That all leads to a lot of contact and the possibility for valuables and cash to go missing in a flash.

 Be aware of yourself–and your camera, phone, and money–as you walk through the markets.
 Don’t set anything down or take more money than than you need.
 While the markets are not dangerous places, there may be people waiting to separate you from your belongings, if you’re not careful.